pierresaid/SOEN487-ResoluteLeopards/README.md

 - ``IMAGE FETCHING API``: Retrieves the cutest dog and cat pictures of the web.
 Requirements:
     - Abstraction of foreign APIs that return random pictures of cats and dogs.
 Provides 2 methods: GetCatPicture and GetDogPicture.
+    - Interact with the imgur API to fetch images of dogs and cats
 - ``FACE-OFF API``: Interacts with the image fetching service to build a duel between a dog and a cat.
 Then, creates a post that will pop up in the users' feeds.
 It handles the votes and sends them to the DB service.
 Requirements:
     - Retrieve posts by date (order by)